 The struggle is real.
 And if you’re suddenly working from home when you’re used to being in an office?
 It can be even realer.

 Cristina Roman, certified life coach and productivity consultant at Pique Coaching, points out that it can be hard to get a person’s real meaning when you can’t see their body language or hear their tone.
 With that in mind, she suggests always assuming good intent and giving your coworkers the benefit of the doubt.

 “Remember that even your manager might be at a loss for how to keep the team focused and connected during this time, so it’s a great opportunity to speak up, make suggestions, and vocalize requests,” Roman tells Bustle.
 “Just be sure to check in with yourself before hitting send: Is your communication reactive and fear-based or is it coming from a thoughtful, grounded place?”

 Humans are social animals and working from home can put a real damper on that natural instinct.
 But the good news is that there are ways to feel more connected when you work remotely.

-Have Real Conversations With Your Co-Workers
+Have Real Conversations With Your (Remote) Coworkers From Home

 Personally, because writing is a solitary job by nature, being able to hop on the phone with co-workers a few times a week and discuss projects and have a little friendly conversation has been extremely helpful for me.
 It makes me feel more connected to my team, gets me excited about the work we're doing together, and makes me feel less isolated.